 3 Best Hiking Trails in Mesa, AZ

 Expert recommended Top 3 Hiking Trails in Mesa, Arizona.
-All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, price and general excellence.
 You deserve only the best!

-Here’s The Deal: Hawes Trail System Entrance is a heavily trafficked 6.9-mile loop trail around Mesa.
+Hawes Trail System Entrance is a heavily trafficked 6.9-mile loop trail around Mesa.
 The sonorous desert has views of red mountains, four peaks, fountain hills, and a reef dam of granite.
 The elevation gain of the trail is 1017 feet.
 The trail is loop type, and the time taken to complete the total trail is 3 hours and 2 minutes.
 The Hawes Trail System provides great views of 5 peaks and Red Mountain.
 The path offers a range of events and is open throughout the year.
 There are several loops as well as out-and-back trails.
 This trail features a fantastic singletrack that twists and turns for miles.
 The park has one of the less rocky trails in the area and is a great place for riders looking for speed and flow or an endurance ride with multiple laps and beautiful views.

 UNIQUE FACTS: